WLS-SD/mysql_for_android/README.md

-## Enter 'exit' command  inside MySql Database to exit from it & then Enter './stop-mysql.sh' to stop MySql Server.

-## After you Execute './ipp_se.sh' , it will ask to set your Database password so please Enter your New Password and Verify it , or you can keep password blank ( To keep Password blank Just Click enter button without typing Password ).
-## When You Execute 'start-mysql' Command , it will again ask for DataBase Password so enter the Password that you have previously Set.
-## Use 'start-mysql' Command to Start MySql Server.
 ## Use 'stop-mysql' Command to Stop MySql Server.
 ## Use 'update-mysql' Command to Update MySql Through This Repo.
 ## Use 'uninstall-mysql' Command to Uninstall MySql/MariaDb and all it's Dependencies.